 Address: 12th Mile, Jalan Pantai, Port Dickson, 71250 Pasir Panjang, Negeri Sembilan, Malaysia

 If you are wondering how to go to Lexis Hibiscus Port Dickson, it is quite straightforward.
-One of the best parts of visiting the Port Dickson Lexis Hibiscus resort is definitely how accessible it is.
+One of the best parts of visiting the Port Dickson Lexis Hibiscus resort, Malaysia, is definitely how accessible it is.
 It’s a short and easy drive from Kuala Lumpur, Melaka or Kuala Lumpur International Airport and you can drive yourself or take a taxi.

 If you are taking public transport from Kuala Lumpur, you will need to go via Seremban.
 You can read more about all the ways to travel from Kuala Lumpur (the city or airport) to Port Dickson here.